QiWang19/Docker-and-Kubernetes-The-Complete-Guide/README.md

 Nodeport Service: only for development phase
 Port: other Pod needs multi-client to get access to current pod
-targetPort: access the current container
+targetPort: access the current container(node VS. pod)
 nodePort: type in brower

 ![](/img/cmd_configfile.png)